 If you are attending postsecondary for the first time, we will automatically assess your application for an entrance scholarship.

-If you are a transfer student, you can apply for the general Laurier Tuition Bursary when you enroll at Laurier.
+If you are a transfer student, you can apply for the general Laurier Tuition Bursary after you enroll at Laurier.

 This is the beginning of an amazing adventure, and we want to make your application and transition to university as easy as possible.
 From admission requirements to the application process, you will be a Golden Hawk in no time.
 Be sure to familiarize yourself with our important dates and deadlines.

 After you apply, you will receive a confirmation email with your next steps.
-We will keep you informed along your whole applicant journey.
+We will keep you informed throughout your applicant journey.

 Submitting Your Transcripts

-After you apply, you must send us your required documents so that we can assess your application.
-We will communicate which documents we need to review your application, which could include evidence of your English proficiency.
-You can submit all required documents online.
+After you apply, you must submit your required documents electronically so that we can assess your application.

-You can choose to submit extracurricular information that we may use for admission consideration by submitting the Applicant Background Summary (ABS) form after you apply.
+You can choose to submit extracurricular information that we may use for admission consideration by completing the Applicant Background Summary (ABS) form after you apply.